 From the previous considerations it follows that the vessels as focus objects should be treated differently than the surrounding context data.
-The focus & context approach has been already widely used in information visualization [Shneiderman et al. 1999].
+The focus & context approach has been already widely used in information visualization [18].
 Visualization of vessels is a good example where this concept can be applied to the advantage of medical imaging.
 In this setting, the available information from the pre-segmented vessel tree can be used by our algorithms for defining the focus area in the dataset, which is treated differently from the rest of the data (context).

-In this paper we introduce the VesselGlyph for focus & context rendering of the blood vessels.
-The VesselGlyph is an abstract representation aimed at incorporation of different rendering styles for the creation of an image.
+In this paper we introduce the VesselGlyph for focus & context rendering of blood vessels.
+The VesselGlyph is an abstract representation aimed at incorporating of different rendering styles for the creation of an image.
 An example would be a CPR rendering of a vessel and its immediate neighborhood, combined with a DVR rendering of the surrounding data.
 The VesselGlyph serves several purposes.
-On the one hand it gives an abstract notation on which rendering styles are combined and shows how the transition between the styles is handled.
+On the one hand it gives an abstract notation on which rendering styles are combined and shows how the transitions between the styles are handled.
 The VesselGlyph also facilitates a systematic exploration of various combinations of rendering techniques which otherwise would have eluded the investigator.
 Furthermore, the VesselGlyph may serve as an interface element, which allows the user to change styles or parameters.
 Examples in this respect could be the type of CPR (CPR or thick-CPR), width of the transitional region between the focus and context areas and the context area rendering algorithms (DVR or MIP).

 The VesselGlyph allows visualization and investigation of objects in areas where they would otherwise be obscured if volume visualization techniques alone would be used.
-Spatial configuration of the VesselGlyph that suppresses objects in front of the focus area may solve this problem.
+A spatial configuration of the VesselGlyph that suppresses objects in front of the focus area may solve this problem.
+The advantage of the VesselGlyph is the possibility to depict the investigated structures in correct anatomic context.

-This paper is organized as follows: in the Section 2 we give an overview of related work; in Section 3 we introduce the VesselGlyph concept and present applications thereof.
+This paper is organized as follows: in Section 2 we give an overview of related work; in Section 3 we introduce the VesselGlyph concept and present applications thereof.
 In Section 4, we discuss implementation details of the concept using current graphics hardware.
 Finally, we summarize the results of our work and sketch possible future research and applications.